zufre/react-create-element-cb-000/README.md

 # React createElement()

+## Overview

+In this lesson, we'll call `React.createElement()` and also describe how we can build elements out of other React elements.

 ## Objectives
-1. Describe how to call `React.createElement()`
+1. Call `React.createElement()` and describe its arguments
+2. Use `ReactDOM.render()` to render an element to a page
-2. Describe how we can build elements out of other React elements
+3. Describe how we can build elements out of other React elements
+4. Add child elements and nested child elements
+5. Pass properties to an element

 ## Baby steps
 ![Baby steps](https://media.giphy.com/media/2D4tYGhHKFYre/giphy.gif)

 Let's write some code!
 Before we start though, we need to set some things up.
 We're going to use the React (and ReactDOM) libraries, so we should include those in our code.
 If you haven't done so yet, run `npm install` to install our dependencies.
-Nowm let's add the libraries by loading the right scripts in our `index.html` file:
+Now let's add the libraries by loading the right scripts in our `index.html` file:

 ```html
 <script src="node_modules/react/dist/react.js"></script>